 When the sun is shining strong, we lay our solar shower bag out in the sun.
 Four hours later, the water gets plenty hot.
-We depending on the location of the sun, we place the solar shower either on the van’s roof, on the dashboard, or on the floor in a sunny spot.
+Depending on the sun’s location, we place the solar shower on the van’s roof, the dashboard, or the floor in a sunny spot.

-If there isn’t much sun that day, we’ll boil water on our stove and mix the hot water into the bag that is already half filled with cold water.
-A mixture of 50% cold water and 50% boiling water gets us a very decent shower.
+If there isn’t much sun that day, we’ll boil water on our stove and mix the hot water into the bag already half filled with cold water.
+A mixture of 50% cold and 50% boiling water gets us a decent shower.

 2. Easy To Fill

 The problem with traditional water tanks is that you need a specific place to fill the tank.
-If you can’t find a water-fill station, you can’t fill your tank.
+You can’t fill your tank if you can’t find a water-fill station.
 No water?
 No shower.

 But finding places to fill our solar shower bag is easy.
 Below is a list of places we’ve used to fill our solar shower.

 There’s always a place you can refill your bag.
-And that makes the solar shower bag incredibly convenient and useful.
+And that makes the solar shower bag incredibly convenient and helpful.

 3. Packs Away When Not Needed

 Not so with a solar shower bag.
-When you don’t need it, the solar shower folds up and packs away very easily and takes up virtually no space in our storage area.
+When you don’t need it, the solar shower folds up and packs away quickly and takes up virtually no space in our storage area.

 Conclusion: Camper Van Shower Stalls Aren’t For Everyone

-There are so many other options out there to help you get a quick rinse and we think that all these alternatives provide a much more practical, long-term solution for van lifers.
+There are so many other options to help you get a quick rinse, and we think all these alternatives provide a much more practical, long-term solution for van lifers.